choria-io/website/blog/content/post/2019/01/17/client_ip_limits.md

 <!--more-->
 ## How we use the middleware

-Choria has a number of network targets that it uses during its general life, we want to prevent everyone from having to know how this work so the managed allow/deny lists takes care of restricting just how Choria actually uses the network.
+Choria has a number of network targets that it uses during its general life, we want to avoid everyone from having to know how this work so the managed allow/deny lists takes care of restricting just how Choria actually uses the network.

 We documented all the targets that Choria uses on the network in a new [documentation page](https://choria.io/docs/development/middleware/).